-Aside from assessing how much you drink, or considering risky situations in which you drink, ask yourself whether alcohol may be causing problems for you and/or the people around you.
-Harmful drinking is the continued use despite negative consequences, including problems related to alcohol in relationships, work, school, finances, your mood and your health.
+Aside from assessing how much you drink, or considering risky situations in which you drink, ask yourself whether alcohol may be causing problems for you or the people around you.
+Harmful drinking is the continued use of drinking despite negative consequences, including problems related to alcohol in relationships, work, school, finances, your mood and your health.
 Perhaps someone has expressed concern to you about your drinking.
 Maybe you drive buzzed.
 You may spend mornings recovering from a hangover.
-Stats on negative outcomes associated with drinking:
+Statistics on negative outcomes associated with drinking:

 - Alcohol is a factor in about 60% of fatal burn injuries, drownings, and homicides;

 - 50% of sexual assaults and severe trauma injuries involve alcohol; and